 By 2050 global final energy consumption is projected to increase by about 30% and electricity production is expected to double [1,2].
-Worldwide, coal remains the dominant energy source for electricity production at about 36% for 2021.
+Worldwide, coal remains the dominant energy source for electricity production at about 35% for 2022.
 While its share in electricity production has changed little since 1980, that of nuclear, renewables and natural gas has increased over the past 40 years.
-Today, nuclear contributes about 10% of global electricity production.
+Today, nuclear contributes about 9% of global electricity production.

-The adoption of the Glasgow Climate Pact following the 26th United Nations Climate Change Conference of the Parties (COP26) in November 2021 has led to renewed momentum toward reaching net zero global $\mathrm{CO}2$ emissions by 2050.
-In the lead-up to COP26, a number of countries revised their nationally determined contributions, committed to reaching net zero $\mathrm{CO}2$ emissions in the coming decades and recognized the role that nuclear energy can play in reaching this climate goal.
+The adoption of the Glasgow Climate Pact following the 26th United Nations Climate Change Conference of the Parties (COP26) in November 2021 has led to renewed momentum toward reaching net zero global CO2 emissions by 2050.
+In the lead-up to COP27, a number of countries revised their nationally determined contributions, committed to reaching net zero CO2 emissions in the coming decades and recognized the role that nuclear energy can play in reaching this climate goal.
+As of the end of 2022 more than three quarters of global energy use and the global economy are in countries that have announced ambitions to reach net zero emissions by the middle of the twenty-first century.
 One of the key outcomes of COP26 is the pledge by a number of countries and international finance institutions to stop financing new coal power plants and to phase out existing coal power plants.

-Energy security and resilience are currently major policy concerns.
-Recent events such as the COVID-19 pandemic, geopolitical tensions and military conflict in Europe have impacted the reliability of energy systems, impeded energy flows across regions and led to significant increases in energy prices.
-There is growing recognition of the role of nuclear energy as a key contributor to the security of energy supply to avert future energy supply and price shocks.
+Energy security and resilience continue to be major policy concerns.
+Recent events such as the COVID-19 pandemic, geopolitical tensions and military conflict in Europe have disrupted the reliability of energy systems, impeded energy flows across regions and led to significant volatility in energy prices.
+There is growing recognition of the role of nuclear energy as a key contributor to the security of energy supply to avert future shocks in energy supply and prices.

-In light of this evolving energy landscape, with strong commitment to climate action and renewed scrutiny of energy supply security, a number of Member States have revised their national energy policy, leading to decisions for the long term operation of existing reactors, new construction of Generation III/III+ designs, and the development and deployment of small modular reactors.
+In light of this evolving energy landscape, with strong commitment to climate action and renewed scrutiny of energy supply security, a number of Member States have revised their energy policy towards nuclear, leading to decisions for the long term operation of existing reactors and new construction of Generation III/III+ designs.
+There has been also an acceleration in the interest and the development of small modular reactors in a growing number of countries targeting both electric and non-electric applications.

-These factors are contributing to government announcements of a larger role for nuclear energy in their energy and climate strategies, leading to a notable upward revision of the high case by about 10% compared with the 2021 edition of this publication.
-Relative to a global nuclear electrical generating capacity of 390 gigawatts (electrical) (GW(e)) in 2021, the low case projections indicate that world nuclear capacity will remain essentially the same at 404 GW(e).
-In the high case, world nuclear capacity is expected to more than double to 873 GW(e) by 2050.
+These factors are contributing to government announcements in support of a larger role for nuclear energy in their energy and climate strategy, leading an upward revision of the low case by 14% and of the high case by about 2% compared with the 2022 edition of this publication.
+Relative to a global nuclear operable electrical generating capacity of 371 gigawatts (electrical) (GW(e)) in 2022, the low case projections indicate that world nuclear capacity will increase modestly to 458 GW(e).
+In the high case, world nuclear capacity is expected to more than double to 890 GW(e) by 2050.